-However, Hayu is only available in fourteen countries and the schedule for expansion is unclear.
+Hayu is now available in twenty-nine countries and the schedule for further expansion is unclear.
 The streaming service may never be available in the United States.
 When traveling abroad, licensing restrictions will dictate whether you can watch Hayu at all.

 Overall, Hayu does what it says on the label: streams American reality TV to other countries.
 Here are some of the highlights and lowlights.

 - Relies on decrepit Silverlight streaming tech